Savannah River Site: Effluent Treatment Facility (ETF)

 The Effluent Treatment Facility (ETF) began operations in October 1988 to treat low-level radioactive waste water from the F and H Area Separations facilities.
 It treats low-level radioactive water originating from the separation and waste management facilities, associated laboratories, the Savannah River National Laboratory, and environmental cleanup activities.
 The facility removes chemical contaminants (heavy metals, organics, corrosives) and radiological contaminants (like caesium) before releasing the treated water into Upper Three Runs Creek, which flows into the Savannah River.

 Constructed between January 1987 and its operational startup in October 1988 at a cost of $55 million, the ETF was engineered to meet environmental regulations under RCRA and NPDES considering that Savannah River downstream from SRS is utilized for drinking water.
 Its design adapted existing wastewater treatment technologies for radioactive use.
-The facility has a design processing capacity of 100,000 to 250,000 gallons per day and a maximum permitted capacity of 430,000 gallons per day.
+The facility has a design processing capacity of 100,000 to 250,000 USgal per day and a maximum permitted capacity of 430,000 USgal per day.

 Isotope production program

-SRS continues to play a strategic role in recovering rare isotopes like plutonium-244 and heavy curium from targets, irradiated from the 1960s through the 1980s in its production reactors, for fundamental research and nuclear nonproliferation research.
+SRS continues to play a strategic role in recovering rare isotopes like plutonium-244 and curium from targets, irradiated from the 1960s through the 1980s in its production reactors, for fundamental research and nuclear nonproliferation research.
 The 65 unprocessed targets irradiated for the production of californium-252 were kept in storage at SRS for decades until their strategic value was finally recognized.
 These targets contain the world's supply of unseparated plutonium-244 and other heavy actinides.
 In 2001, this unseparated plutonium-244 was recognized as a National Resource material.
 The total inventory is estimated to be of about 20 grams of plutonium-244 among the 65 targets.
 This valuable feedstock for producing new heavier actinides are economically irreplaceable.
 Since 2015, the DOE is funding a program to recover the plutonium-244 and other transplutonium elements.